jeertmans/selsearch/README.md

 By default, it will search on Google, but you can custimize your search to, for example, look for a DeepL translation of your text (as in the demo below).

-SelSearch is cross-platform.
-However, especially for MacOS users, we recommend you reading [Known Issues](known-issues) if you encounter any problem.

 ### Installation
 SelSearch can be installed using `pip`:
 ```
 pip install selsearch
 ```

-For more infomations about installation guidelines and known issues, see [INSTALL.md](https://github.com/jeertmans/selsearch/INSTALL.md).
+For more infomations about installation guidelines and known issues, see [INSTALL.md](INSTALL.md).

 ### Live Demo